Thalhammer/jwt-cpp/README.md

 #### Base64 Options

-As for the base64 requirements of JWTs, this library provides `base.h` with all the required implementation; However base64 implementations are very common, with varying degrees of performance.
-When providing your own base64 implementation, you can define `JWT_DISABLE_BASE64` to remove the jwt-cpp implementation.
+With regard to the base64 specifications for JWTs, this library includes `base.h` encompassing all necessary variants.
+While the library itself offers a proficient base64 implementation, it's worth noting that base64 implementations are widely available, exhibiting diverse performance levels.
+If you prefer to use your own base64 implementation, you have the option to define `JWT_DISABLE_BASE64` to exclude the jwt-cpp implementation.

 ## Contributing

-If you have an improvement or found a bug feel free to [open an issue](https://github.com/Thalhammer/jwt-cpp/issues/new) or add the change and create a pull request.
-If you file a bug please make sure to include as much information about your environment (compiler version, etc.) as possible to help reproduce the issue.
-If you add a new feature please make sure to also include test cases for it.
+If you have suggestions for improvement or if you've identified a bug, please don't hesitate to [open an issue](https://github.com/Thalhammer/jwt-cpp/issues/new) or contribute by creating a pull request.
+When reporting a bug, provide comprehensive details about your environment, including compiler version and other relevant information, to facilitate issue reproduction.
+Additionally, if you're introducing a new feature, ensure that you include corresponding test cases to validate its functionality.

 ### Dependencies